Updated on 22/12/2022

 In other words: everything is about the quality, simplicity and effectiveness of your customer care services.
 This is where you can gain (or lose) competitive advantage.

-According to a survey conducted by Gartner in 2017, 81% of marketers expect customer experience to be the key marketing challenge over the next three years.
+According to a survey conducted by Gartner, 81% of marketers expect customer experience to be the key marketing challenge over the next three years.

 Energy billing as a tool of communication in the Utility sector

 These factors are all valid for most types of business, but they are essential for the Utility Industry, which deals with the sale and distribution of raw materials that impact the daily lives of most people.